DPsalmist/AI-Powered-Image-Classification-Using-CNN/README.md

 Confusion Matrix: Shows correct vs. misclassified images.

 💡 Future Improvements

 Implement data augmentation to improve generalization.

 Use transfer learning with pre-trained models (ResNet, VGG).

+Experiment with hyperparameter tuning to optimize performance.

+Deploy model using FastAPI for a scalable REST API service.

+👨‍💻 How to Run the Project

+1️⃣ Install Dependencies

+pip install -r requirements.txt

+2️⃣ Train the Model (Google Colab)

+Open the Jupyter Notebook in Google Colab.

+Run all cells to train the model using GPU acceleration.

+3️⃣ Train the Model Locally

+python src/train.py

+4️⃣ Run Streamlit App for Inference

+streamlit run src/app.py

+📌 Author

+👤 Damilare Samuel🔗 LinkedIn📧 Email

+Use transfer learning with pre-trained models (ResNet, VGG).